nadavoosh/site/content/projects/whatkey.md

 ---
-title: "Whatkey"
+title: "What key am I pressing?"
 date: 2018-07-09T21:22:12-07:00
-draft: true
 ---

-This site will tell you [what key you are pressing.](http://whatkeyamipressing.com/)
+This simple site will tell you [what key you are pressing.](http://whatkeyamipressing.com/)

 Because, sometimes you need to know that.